Xylopyrographer/LiteLED/README.md

 - Feat: Add `LiteLEDpio` class — PARLIO-backed LED strip driver for SoCs with `SOC_PARLIO_SUPPORTED` (ESP32-C6, ESP32-H2, ESP32-P4).
 API-identical to `LiteLED`; switch drivers by changing one type declaration.
 - Feat: Add `LiteLEDpioGroup` and `LiteLEDpioLane` classes — drive up to 8 independent LED strips simultaneously from a single PARLIO TX unit using per-bit-lane DMA encoding.
 Single `show()` transmits all lanes in lock-step.
-- Feat: Add `multi_strip_parlio` example sketch.
+- Feat: Add example sketches showing use of the PARLIO driver.
-- PARLIO driver hardware-validated on XIAO ESP32-C6 (arduino-esp32 3.3.7, IDF v5.5.2).

 ### v3.0.1